 Nicola herself has an ongoing health condition that is exacerbated by stress and anxiety on top of low self-esteem.
 Her partner’s alcohol misuse began to escalate in late 2019 and this was compounded when, shortly after, the whole country went into lockdown.
 The family were trying to isolate and home-school their child in a first floor flat with no access to private outdoor space.
 As the pressure built, Nicola’s partner became violent towards her and intervention was necessary.

-Through regular home visits and contact with the school and other agencies our Family Support team established that Jody’s child was very close to her – often seeking her out for comfort and emotional support and whilst her partner did engage with their child, they had little empathy or real interest in building a trusting relationship with them.
-As the home situation worsened Jody came to accept that staying wasn’t an option – she had to remove herself and her child from harm’s way.
+Through regular home visits and contact with the school and other agencies our Family Support team established that Nicola’s child was very close to her – often seeking her out for comfort and emotional support and whilst her partner did engage with their child, they had little empathy or real interest in building a trusting relationship with them.
+As the home situation worsened Nicola came to accept that staying wasn’t an option – she had to remove herself and her child from harm’s way.

-Weekly, sometimes daily, visits from our Family Support team helped Jody to access domestic abuse support services for herself and a solicitor which resulted in court hearings and a court order to protect herself and her child.
-Throughout this process regular multi-agency meetings.
+Weekly, sometimes daily, visits from our Family Support team helped Nicola to access domestic abuse support services for herself and a solicitor which resulted in court hearings and a court order to protect herself and her child.
+Throughout this process our Family Support team kept all agencies involved in the loop through regular multi-agency meetings.